ShiroFinds

 • Inspect rope toys regularly and remove them when fraying becomes significant.

-• Introduce stuffed rubber toys in short sessions first to ensure the dog engages rather than ignores them.
+• Introduce stuffed rubber toys in short sessions first to make sure the dog engages rather than ignores them.

 • Rotate between rope and rubber to give variety without overexposure to either.